tylerrichey/selfhosted-slackbot/README.md

-This is a self-hosted Slack bot using the OWIN .NET self-hosting libraries.
+This is a self-hosted Slack bot for outgoing webhooks using the OWIN .NET self-hosting libraries.
 You will need to start a new console application targeting Mono or .NET v4.5 and provide a base url, an API token from Slack, and a List of objects that define the commands available to your bot.

 You can install the library via nuget with: Install-Package SlackBotLib